 The treatment is different for these conditions and during an acne consultation, I will examine your skin to verify that the diagnosis of acne is correct and to assess whether co-existing conditions are also present.

-The causes of acne are complex and multifactorial, however fundamentally acne results from blockage of the hair follicle.
+Acne is caused by blockage of the hair follicle.
 The hair follicle is a blind-ended tunnel within which the hair grows.
 At the top of the follicle, close to the skin surface, a gland known as a sebaceous gland secretes sebum into each hair follicle.
 The lining of the hair follicle is made from modified skin cells that are shed through the opening of the follicle at the skin surface.
-The earliest abnormality in acne is an accumulation of dead skin cells within the opening of the hair follicle.
-Subsequent blockage of the follicle results in an acne lesion.

 Antibiotic tablets are thought to work by reducing infection with Propionibacterium acnes although they likely have additional anti-inflammatory effects.
 Usually they will be taken for a course of a few months of treatment.
 Several different classes of antibiotic may be used.
 Tetracyclines, for example, lymecycline are usually well tolerated.
 Other antibiotics that can be used include erythromycin or trimethoprim.